zeyad-mahmoud7/zeyad-mahmoud7.github.io/_posts/2026-07-04-delivery-htb.md

 Will it work?

-(since you are reading this, it worked)
+(since you are reading this ... it worked)

 ![alt_text](/assets/images/delivery/image6.png "image_tooltip")